Leaderboard

 Showing content with the highest reputation on 04/13/2021 in all areas

-1. Most threats can be avoided by installing only trusted (if possible open-source) software on the device.
+Most threats can be avoided by installing only trusted (if possible open-source) software on the device.
 This includes an up-to-date web browser.
 No one is forced to use the default browser shipping with the OS.
-Of course, having AOSP security fixes would be nice, and we would readily apply them if we could have them without the functional regressions related to upgrading to a higher Android version.
+Of course, having AOSP security fixes would be nice, and we would readily apply them if we could have them without the functional regressions related to upgrading to a higher Android version.4 points

-2. I do not understand this point.
+I do not understand this point.
 Actually, the Pro1-X SoC still has a long support life ahead.
 After all, that was the reason for the switch.
 With its longer EoL, the 662 Pro1-X may also eventually have better software support: I doubt that newer Android versions will ever appear for the original Pro1.
 Ubuntu development is probably focusing on the Pro1-X right now.
 In the long run, the 662 may also have better chances regarding mainline Linux support than the de-facto obsolete 835-Pro1 ...
-Finally, the redesign of the mainboard may be a chance for FxTec to fix a few quirks of the ori
+Finally, the redesign of the mainboard may be a chance for FxTec to fix a few quirks of the ori4 points

-3. I have one phone i stuck an iphone 4 keypad to I found still in stock in a local webshop after a long search: I cut off the edge of the iphone case thing with a knife and put double-sided tape on there.
+I have one phone i stuck an iphone 4 keypad to I found still in stock in a local webshop after a long search: I cut off the edge of the iphone case thing with a knife and put double-sided tape on there.
 Removing the case entirely wasn't possible as it's integral part of the sliding mechanism.
 It works allright but there only being a shift key on the left side is rather annoying, also it slightly interferes with the camera when closed but if I'd been more thoughtful before sticking it on there that could have been prevented I think.
-Also the keypad is quite low quality and it's
+Also the keypad is quite low quality and it's3 points

-4. OK more updates...
+OK more updates...
 Mine went absolutely nuts again, couldn't even control it.
 Out of desperation, I tried loosening and retorquing the screws mounting the screen with, seems like it helped.
 Somehow I managed to get it back in control to a usable level.
 One theory was that it could be due to the mounting of the screws causing a torsion on the screen, since sometimes pressing on the side frame it would trigger the issue.
 Could be fluke, not sure.
-Guess I'll just have to keep experimenting till I get my replacement screen.
+Guess I'll just have to keep experimenting till I get my replacement screen.3 points

 2 points